bkazez/cantatas-static/_columns/keys.md

 - Db minor → `db`
 - C# major → `C#`

-If typing keys from a reference source, cite it as <code>source_background</code>.
+If typing keys from a reference source, cite it as `source_background`.
 Otherwise, please read [How to Catalogue Keys](/docs/how-to/catalogue-keys) even if you have music background.

+For **key_start**, don’t look farther than the first 8 beats.

+**key_end** is the last key that’s established at the end of the performed music, ignoring Picardy thirds or dominant endings:
+- If a movement has a da capo, type the ending key of the A section, _not_ of the B section.
+- If a movement ends with a Picardy third, type the corresponding _minor_ key.
+- If a movement ends with a dominant chord, write the original, not dominant key.